rprakashg/hugo-blog/content/posts/post-docker-security-updates-to-slack.md

 tags: ["docker", "cve", "security", "slack"]
 ---

-It's extremely important to always be aware of all the announcements related to security issues for the products you use and support within your company.
-If you use [slack](https://slack.com/) we can have all the security vulnerabilities related to a product/vendor posted directly to a slack channel.
-In this post, I will go over how we can automatically get docker security vulnerabilities posted to a slack channel.
+It's extremely important to always be aware of all the announcements related to security issues for the products you use and support within your company, If you use [slack](https://slack.com/) we can have all these announcements posted directly to a slack channel.
+In this post, I will go over how we can do just that for Docker.

 # Approach
 You can get a list of known security vulnerabilities using [www.cvedetails.com](http://www.cvedetails.com) website.
 Known security vulnerabilities can be searched by the vendor, product, version etc.